Advanced Composition & Camera Movement: Pro Shots

 Size/Scale Contrast

-Large and small objects in the same frame.
+Large and small objects in the same frame create dramatic perspective and depth.

 🔍 Intentional Depth of Field

-Shallow depth of field to isolate a subject.
+Reduced depth of field to isolate subject.
+Background/foreground become artistic color blobs.

-Focus moves from one subject to another within the same shot.
+Focus shifts from one subject to another within the same shot.
+Narrative tool that reveals information.

 ▼Compositional Triangles

-Real or implied triangular shapes through element arrangement.
+Real or implied triangular shapes created by element arrangement.
+They are dynamic and stable simultaneously.

 Intentional Negative Space